-SECTION 17.
-The first paragraph of section 98 of chapter 124 of the acts of 2020 is hereby amended by striking out the second sentence and inserting in place thereof the following sentence:- The fund shall consist of revenues received by the commonwealth from the federal government pursuant to section 5001(a) of the federal Coronavirus Aid, Relief, and Economic Security Act, hereinafter referred to as the CARES Act, and any reimbursements for expenses charged to the fund.
+SECTION 22.
+The first paragraph of section 98 of said chapter 124 is hereby amended by striking out the second sentence and inserting in place thereof the following sentence:- The fund shall consist of revenues received by the commonwealth from the federal government pursuant to section 5001(a) of the federal Coronavirus Aid, Relief, and Economic Security Act, hereinafter referred to as the CARES Act, and any reimbursements for expenses charged to the fund.